diku-dk/futhark-website/blog/2021-08-16-on-prefix-operators.md

 `-(2²)`?
 In programming we could of course avoid such confusion if we were smart enough to just use Lisp, but we're not.
-So quick quiz: in C, should `- 2+2` be interpreted as `-(2+2)` or `(-2)+2` Turns out it's the former.
+So quick quiz: in C, should `- 2+2` be interpreted as `-(2+2)` or `(-2)+2` Turns out it's the latter.
 Generally, the rule is that prefix operators bind more tightly than binary infix operators.
 (Except `->`, if you consider that to be an infix operator.)